5 min read

 The right to this relationship is recognized in the Declaration in article #25:

 “Indigenous peoples have the right to maintain and strengthen their distinctive spiritual relationship with their traditionally owned or otherwise occupied and used lands, territories, waters and coastal seas and other resources and to uphold their responsibilities to future generations in this regard.”

 Pre-colonization, Indigenous communities had sophisticated laws and structures for decision-making regarding the health and sustainability of their community and traditional lands.
-Leaders made long and short-term decisions about resource management, trade, and generation of wealth.
+Leaders made long and short-term decisions about resource management, trade, and the generation of wealth.
 The laws and structures called upon to make those decisions were intertwined with the lands, waters, and resources of each community.
 Many of those traditional decision-making systems have been eroded or dismantled entirely due to the federal laws and policies geared towards assimilation and cultural disintegration.

 Some communities struggle desperately to provide for their people so if they decide against a development project it is not a decision that has been easily made.
 It is not irrational or short-sighted.
-It means the scales tipped in favour of cultural survival for future generations.
-And it means your organization needs to take a deeper look at the long-term (seven generations) impact of your project to the community.
+It means the scales are tipped in favour of cultural survival for future generations.
+And it means your organization needs to take a deeper look at the long-term (seven generations) impact of your project on the community.

 Indigenous relations tip:

 Don’t play the improved economy card in negotiations as that can be interpreted as disrespectful of the sometimes desperate pressure leadership is under to balance socio-economic well-being at the cost of preserving their ancestral land and culture for future generations.
 They are well aware of what’s on the table and what’s at risk.